Top 10 credit myths

 You may have to pay a fee when you transfer your balance onto your new card.

-Some simple well-managed forms of credit, like a mobile phone account or opening a bank account, could show lenders that you can pay bills responsibly and on time.
+Some simple well-managed forms of credit, like a mobile phone account or opening a bank account, could show lenders that you can pay bills responsibly and on time and improve your chances of having your application accepted.

 Review your credit report, make sure it’s up to date, and that the information on it is accurate.